28 Proven Ways to Get a Work Promotion Without Asking

 23. Get A Mentor

-It is so rarely done in business, but when done properly can be very effective.
-A mentor is a person that is preferably senior and with more experience than you.
-Normally they will not be in your direct organization so that they can provide you with impartial advice.
+It is rarely done in business, but it can be very effective when done properly.
+A mentor is a person who is preferably senior and has more experience than you.
+Normally, they will not be in your direct organization, so they can provide you with impartial advice.

-If you feel having a mentor will help you, speak to your manager about it, or approach someone in your network that you respect ask them directly.
+If you feel having a mentor will help you, speak to your manager about it, or approach someone in your network whom you respect and ask them directly.

 Section 4: Promotion to Team Leader or Manager Tips